omsprog/cp/java-algorithms/README.md

     - `O(n^2)` two pointers
 3. [Longest Consecutive Sequence](https://leetcode.com/problems/longest-consecutive-sequence) Medium - Jul 20, 2025
    - `O(n)` Merges consecutive sequences using a hash map that tracks their boundaries and lengths.
+   - `O(n)` Add element to Set, get the elements that start the sequence and count the longest sequence

 ### Binary Search